 Deadlines

 Deadlines will be imposed to limit possible issues during the installation phase.
 Knowing what types of cables will be pulled, will allow the project to more accurately gauge penetration and cable tray fill.
 Updated cable counts and types are required by the 60% CF deadline so the fills can be recalculated to make sure a fill issue does not exist.
-We will allow systems to modify cable/connector types and counts prior to the 90% CF drawings, but we will not address this after this date, because the infrastructure will be locked in place at that time.
+Individual systems are able to modify cable/connector types and counts prior to the 90% CF drawings, but cannot be modified after this date since the conventional facility infrastructure will be locked in place at that time.
 Any cables that are not accounted for by the 90% drawing phase will be treated as specialty cable and the L3M WBS will be responsible for that material cost.
 Margin will be handled by CF and the Cable Coordinator, but L3Ms should not assume that the project can manage all their cable needs if they are not accounted for prior to the 90% CF drawing package.
 The table below lays out what the project requires, when it is required, who is responsible for providing it, and who they deliver it to.